bialet/bialet/README.md

 # 🚲 bialet

-Build lightweight dynamic web apps effortlessly with [Wren](https://wren.io/) and integrated database.
+Build lightweight dynamic web apps effortlessly with a custom flavor of [Wren](https://wren.io/) and an integrated SQLite database.

 See [examples](examples/run.md) for usage.